 There’s no shortage of hotels in New York City that allow dogs, despite my recent survey of US cities showing that New York has less dog-friendly hotels compared to other cities based on percentage (not raw numbers).
 Like all hotels in New York, though, many of the dog-friendly options are quite pricey and the fee for a dog can also be substantial.
 Some of the most famous dog-friendly hotels include these luxury options:

 For a more affordable option, check out La Quinta, one of the hotel chains I singled out for being so dog-friendly that there’s no fee for dogs.
-While they don’t allow dogs at their hotels in Manhattan, they do allow dogs at all three of their hotels in Brooklyn:
+While they don’t allow dogs at their hotels in Manhattan, they do allow dogs at all three of their pet-friendly hotels in Brooklyn:

 Alternatively, there’s plenty of dog-friendly Airbnbs available in Brooklyn, often sharing a room in dog-owning households.